cupy/cupy/docs/source/tutorial/basic.rst

   array([ 16.], dtype=float32)

 What ``y`` holds is not only the result value.
-It also holds the history of computation (or computation graph), which enables us to compute its differentiation.
+It also holds the history of computation (or computational graph), which enables us to compute its differentiation.
 This is done by calling its :meth:`~Variable.backward` method::

   >>> y.backward()